Qiskit/qiskit-ibm-runtime/docs/migrate_from_ibmq.rst

 Changes in Class name and location
 ==================================

 The module from which the classes are imported has changed.
-Below is a table of example access patterns in ``qiskit.providers.ibmq.runtime`` and their new form in ``qiskit_ibm_runtime``:
+The following table contains example access patterns in ``qiskit.providers.ibmq.runtime`` and their new form in ``qiskit_ibm_runtime``:

 .. list-table:: Migrate from ``qiskit.providers.ibmq.runtime`` in ``qiskit-ibmq-provider`` to ``qiskit-ibm-runtime``
    :header-rows: 1